- Getting there and getting around

-- The use of firearms is prohibited in parks and reserves.
+- The use of firearms is prohibited in parks.

-- Generators and chainsaws are prohibited in these parks and reserves.
+- Generators and chainsaws are prohibited in these parks.

 - Do not use soap or detergent in streams, rivers or waterholes.

-- Camp only in designated camp sites—camping is not permitted in other parts of the park or on adjacent Aboriginal land.
+- Camp only in designated camp sites—camping is not permitted in other parts of the parks or on adjacent Aboriginal land.

 - Light camp fires responsibly and only in existing fireplaces.
-Never collect firewood from within the park.
+Never collect firewood from within the parks.
 Where possible, use gas stoves.